-The Medal of Excellence Awards, established in 2006, recognize graduates of Rutgers University School of Engineering who have distinguished themselves professionally since graduation in industry, academia, government, research, and business.
+The Medal of Excellence Awards, established in 2006, recognizes graduates of Rutgers University School of Engineering who have distinguished themselves professionally since graduation in industry, academia, government, research, and business.
 The awards also recognize alumni who have distinguished themselves in other areas including continued involvement in the School of Engineering and social responsibility.
 The Department of Electrical and Computer Engineering has a long list of alumni who have pursued successful careers in academia, industry, or the government.

 Dorin I. Comaniciu, Ph.D.
 (Ph.D.'00) – 2016 Distinguished Alumnus in Research